match-stick-model/start-here/README.md

 * Want to create content? https://github.com/match-stick-model/content
 * Submit an idea or apply for funding? https://github.com/match-stick-model/funding
 * Help with the website? https://github.com/match-stick-model/website

+Proof of concept
+* Open Source Guides are a good example https://github.com/github/opensource.guide
+* Open Source Friday has goo guides we can emulate https://opensourcefriday.com/